cpaxton/costar_stack/costar_tools/object_on_table_segmenter/README.md

 ```

-"original" will contain the full source pcd (pcl point cloud format) files.
+original will contain the full source pcd (pcl point cloud format) files.
-"ground_truth" will contain only segmented object data.
+ground_truth will contain only segmented object data.

 Files are written as follows:
 ```